-The injury can make your shoulder look abnormal.
-This can be from the end of a bone sticking up or your shoulder hanging lower than normal.
+This injury can make the shoulder look abnormal, from the end of a bone sticking up or the shoulder hanging lower than normal.

-Pain is usually at the very top of your shoulder.
+Pain is usually at the very top of the shoulder.

 Your health care provider may have you hold onto a weight while he or she examines you to see if your collarbone sticks out.
 An x-ray of your shoulder may help diagnose a shoulder separation.

-Most people recover from this injury without surgery in 2 to 12 weeks.
-You will be treated with ice, medicines, a sling, and then exercises as you heal more.
+Most people recover from a shoulder separation without surgery, within 2 to 12 weeks.
+You will be treated with ice, medicines, a sling, and then exercises as you continue to heal.

 Your recovery may be slower if you have:

-You may need surgery right away if you have the following symptoms:
+You may need surgery right away if you have:

-Make an ice pack by putting ice in a zip lock plastic bag and wrapping a cloth around it.
-Do not put the bag of ice directly on your skin.
-It could damage your skin.
+Make an ice pack by putting ice in a sealable plastic bag and wrapping a cloth around it.
+Do not put the bag of ice directly on the area, as it could damage your skin.

 You may be given a shoulder sling to use for a few weeks.

 Acromioclavicular (shoulder) separation.
 In: Buttaravoli P, ed.
 Minor Emergencies.
 2nd ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 96.
+Philadelphia, PA: Elsevier Mosby; 2007:chap 96.

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.